This International Women’s Day we’re reflecting on what’s been done, and what more needs to be done for our members.

 4. A top industry super fund for gender equality

-For the third year in a row, we have been named as an Employer of Choice for Gender Equality
+HESTA has consistently been named as an Employer of Choice for Gender Equality

 by the Workplace Gender Equality Agency (WGEA).
 We’re fostering diversity and inclusion from within through leadership, learning and development, flexible working and targets for improving gender equality outcomes.
 The culture fostered at HESTA means continued delivery of leading, long-term performance for our members.